cgraeff/quarks_EOS/README.md

  * `-u`: prints usage;
  * `-h`: also prints usage;

-For easier running and testing, the following commands are provided:
+For easier running and testing, the following commands are provided (all to be issued at the root dir):
 * Run with `make run` (implies `-d`);
 * Remove product files with `make clean`;
 * Arguments may be passed with `make ARGS="-p Set" run`, where `-p Set` stand for example arguments;
+* Run for many parameters sets at once using `make multirun` or `make ARGS="-t 10" multirun`, where `-t 10` stands for example arguments.
+The sets must be listed in the `MULTIRUN_SETS` variable in the `Makefile` at the root dir;
 * Run tests with `make tests` (it is a shortcut to `make ARGS="-a" run` with the default parameterization);

-When running on the default tree (that is, on the cloned dir), the results can be plotted with
+When running on the default tree (that is, on the cloned or downloaded dir), the results can be plotted with
-* Plot results with `make graph`
+* Plot results with `make graph`;
+* Plot results for multirun with `make mgraph`.
+This also plots the `multioutput/gnuplot.gpi` which may access files for multiple parameters sets and is useful for making plots comparing results for different sets;
 * Plot tests with `make tgraph`;

+Two files for each plot will be created, a `png` file and a `tex` file.
+The second is a version created using the `tiks` terminal for `gnuplot` and can be used directly into `(pdf)latex`.
+The advantage is a much cleaner plot and proper `latex` equations and text in labels.

+## Known limitations
+* The solution is known to crash at high values of barionic density due to problems in the two dimensional root finder ("matrix is singular", "approximation to Jacobian has collapsed").
+This is probably due to a specially difficult region for the gap equation in the mass vs renormalized chemical potential plane.
+  	* For `BuballaR_2` set with a temperature of 10 MeV, the max value of barionic density before the calculation crashes is about 1.78 fm^{-3}
+	* For `Buballa_1` also with a temperature of 10 MeV, the max barionic density is about 2.4 fm^{-3}.

 ## Code structure